 Try these self-care tactics before, during, and after a move:

 - Exercise: When we exercise, our bodies release endorphins that act as a natural mood booster.
 Exercise can also help get your mind off an upcoming move.
-Whether you like to jog, lift weights, or play basketball, exercise warms up your muscles to be ready for the physical activities (hello, heavy lifting) involved in moving.
-On the other hand, if you are forcing yourself to work out even when you’re exhausted, you can practice self-care by giving yourself permission to let go.
+Whether you like to jog, lift weights, or play basketball, exercise warms up your muscles to be ready for the physical activities involved in moving.
+On the other hand, if you are forcing yourself to work out even when you’re exhausted, you can practice self-care by resting.
 The most important thing is to find the movement that brings you joy.

 - Ask for help: Moving is usually not a one-person operation.
 Whether it’s asking a friend to help pack in exchange for pizza, or calling your uncle to borrow his pickup truck, asking for assistance will lighten the load when moving day arrives.